z--m-n/urbisphere-dm/docs/example_api.md

 `/public/bristol/api/v1/datasets/station_id=BR/mapbox/-/isel/1D/-1/location=BR&variable=ta&period=24H&method=maximum`<br>
 involve options for selection (and slicing) of data:

 - Dataset options: `datasets/station_id=BR`; all locations starting with BR (The Bristol Campaign).
-Options are added as URL query string.
+Additonal options are appended using URL query string formatting.
-- Plugin input options: `mapbox/-/isel/1D/-1/`; passed to GeoJSON plugin, to access all variables, chunks of one day periods, counting backwards from the last chunk.
+- Plugin input options: `mapbox/-/isel/1D/-1/`; to access all variables, chunks of one day periods, counting backwards from the last chunk.
+These are passed to GeoJSON plugin.
 - Plugin output options: `location=BR&variable=ta&period=24H&method=maximum`; the output map selecton, here the maximum air temperature in Bristol during the past 24 hours.
-Options are added as URL query string.
+Options are formatted as URL query string.

 ## Caching